What exactly happens during a build is often controlled by people less trusted than a Jenkins administrator:

 They all have some control over commands executed during a build.
 This does not even consider issues like supply chain attacks on build dependencies, whereby attackers take over control of NPM or Maven packages and insert malicious code.

-To ensure the stability of the Jenkins controller, builds should be executed on other nodes than the Jenkins master node.
+To ensure the stability of the Jenkins controller, builds should be executed on other nodes than the built-in node.
 This concept is called distributed builds in Jenkins, and you can learn more about this here.
 Setting up distributed builds in Jenkins is a great start for protecting the Jenkins controller from malicious (or just broken) build scripts, but care needs to be taken for protections to be effective.

 Most Jenkins environments grow over time requiring their trust models to evolve as the environment grows.
 Please consider scheduling regular "check-ups" to review whether any disabled security settings should be re-enabled.

-To prevent builds from running on the master node directly, navigate to Manage Jenkins » Manage Nodes and Clouds.
+To prevent builds from running on the built-in node directly, navigate to Manage Jenkins » Manage Nodes and Clouds.
 Select master in the list, then select Configure in the menu.
 Set the number of executors to 0 and save.
 Make sure to also set up clouds or build agents to run builds on, otherwise builds won’t be able to start.

-Alternatively, use a plugin such as Job Restrictions Plugin to limit which jobs can be run on certain nodes (like the master node), independent of what your less trusted users may use as label expression in their jobs' configurations.
+Alternatively, use a plugin such as Job Restrictions Plugin to limit which jobs can be run on certain nodes (like the built-in node), independent of what your less trusted users may use as label expression in their jobs' configurations.

 If you do not have any other computers to run agents on, you can also run an agent process as a different operating system user on the same system to achieve a similar isolation effect.